Inshallhack/Write-ups/NuitDuHack-Wargame-2018/Perdu/README.md

 After several unsuccessful leads, i noticed that the tcp ports used were all grouped in the range [4000-4200].
 By looking at the 3 last digits, you can guess that there is some ASCII behind.

-Here the oneliner i used to extract the data :
+Here is  a cool oneliner [SIben](https://twitter.com/_SIben_) and i made to extract the data :

 `tshark -r perdu.pcap -Y http.request -Tfields -e tcp.srcport |cut -c 2-4| awk '{ printf("%c", $0); }'`

-It looks for all http requests, take the first 3 digits of its tcp port, and print it as a ASCII char.
+It looks for all http requests, take the first 3 digits of its tcp port, and print it as an ASCII char.

 It output the following :